mkmacho/qualitative-interviews/README.md

 export DATABASE_URL=postgresql://postgres:postgres@0.0.0.0:5432/interviews
 ```

-Finally, we are ready to start serving the application by simply running:
+Now we are ready to start serving the application by simply running:

 ```bash
 python app/app.py